Broderick Thomas: Dallas Cowboys

-On March 22, 1996, he was signed by the Dallas Cowboys as a free agent, to replace Dixon Edwards, who in turn signed with the Vikings to replace Thomas.
-In the last 6 games he was moved to defensive end after Charles Haley had season-ending back surgery, finishing with 65 tackles, 4.5 sacks (tied for second on the team), 5 tackles for loss, 20 quarterback pressures (tied for third on the team), 4 passes defensed and 3 fumble recoveries (led the team).
+On March 22, 1996, Thomas was signed by the Dallas Cowboys as a free agent to replace Dixon Edwards, who in turn signed with the Vikings to replace Thomas.
+In the season's final six games, he was moved to defensive end after Charles Haley underwent season-ending back surgery, finishing with 65 tackles, 4.5 sacks (tied for second on the team), 5 tackles for loss, 20 quarterback pressures (tied for third on the team), 4 passes defensed and 3 fumble recoveries (led the team).

-In 1997, he was a backup defensive end, registering 31 tackles, 3.5 sacks (fourth on the team) and 10 quarterback pressures (led the team).
-The next year, he was placed on the injured reserve list after tearing ligaments in his left knee during a Sunday training camp practice.
-He wasn't re-signed after the season, finishing his career with a streak of 144 consecutive games played.
+In 1997, Thomas played as a backup defensive end, registering 31 tackles, 3.5 sacks (fourth on the team) and 10 quarterback pressures (led the team).
+The next year, he was placed on the injured reserve list after tearing ligaments in his left knee during a Sunday training-camp practice.
+He was not resigned after the season, finishing his career with a streak of 144 consecutive games played.

 Personal life

-Thomas is married to Yvonne Thomas 2000- and is the nephew of former Chicago Bears linebacker, and former San Francisco 49ers head coach Mike Singletary.
-His son, Broderick Jr., also attended Madison High School in Houston, where he played quarterback.
-Son Elijah plays basketball and football.
-He resides in Missouri City, Texas.
+Thomas is married to Yvonne Thomas and is the nephew of former Chicago Bears linebacker and San Francisco 49ers head coach Mike Singletary.
+His son Broderick Jr. also attended Madison High School in Houston, where he played quarterback.
+His son Elijah plays basketball and football.
+Thomas resides in Missouri City, Texas.